TheOnceAndFutureSmalltalker/mpc_project/README.md

 ### Timestep Length and Elapsed Duration

 N is the number of states we intend to predict out into the future.
 The larger N is, the closer we can get to the true path.
-However, we pay a compuatational penalty for larger N and since this is a real time calculcation, and very numerically intensive, we run the risk of not completing the necessary calculations in time the larger N is.
+However, we pay a computatational penalty for larger N and since this is a real time calculation, and very numerically intensive, we run the risk of not completing the necessary calculations in time.
 So I went with the original recommendation of N=10 and this seemed to work fine.

 The time between the N states we are predicting is dt.
 We do not need to predict too far into the future so a dt = 100 mS is fine giving us a full future prediction of 10 * 0.1 = 1 second.